Kaipara District: Population centres

-Community spirit is strong among the various rural communities, as is evident by the numerous local clubs, volunteer organisations and other initiatives.
+The area around Dargaville is noted for the high proportion of residents of Dalmatian descent and has an active Dalmatian Club.
+Community spirit is strong in the rural communities, as evidenced by the numerous local clubs, volunteer organisations and other initiatives.
 Dargaville has an annual Arts and Crafts Festival run by the local Rotary club and also features weekly Riverside Produce Markets on Thursday afternoons.
 Maungaturoto has a monthly market on a Friday from 4pm to 7pm at the Maungaturoto Hall and also has a volunteer group (Maungaturoto Residents Association) dedicated to beautifying the town.

-A similar volunteer group also exists in Ruawai and Paparoa (Progressive Paparoa).
+A similar volunteer group exists in Ruawai and Paparoa (Progressive Paparoa).